junxit/us-congress-bills-114/metadata.md

 - 2016-03-21 — Mr. Curbelo (FL) moved to suspend the rules and pass the bill, as amended.
 - 2016-03-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1472-1477)
 - 2016-03-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1472-1477)
+- 2016-03-22 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2016-04-07 — Measure laid before Senate by unanimous consent. (consideration: CR S1794-1795)
+- 2016-04-07 — Message on Senate action sent to the House.
+- 2016-04-07 — Resolving differences -- Senate actions: Senate agreed to the House amendment to the Senate bill by Voice Vote.(text as Senate agree to the House amendment: CR S1794)
+- 2016-04-07 — Senate agreed to the House amendment to the Senate bill by Voice Vote. (text as Senate agree to the House amendment: CR S1794)
+- 2016-04-13 — Presented to President.
+- 2016-04-13 — Presented to President.
+- 2016-04-19 — Became Public Law No: 114-144.
+- 2016-04-19 — Became Public Law No: 114-144.
+- 2016-04-19 — Signed by President.
+- 2016-04-19 — Signed by President.